 There are plenty of rumours about how we came to be, and how we got the funds for this venture, but the truth is simple.
 Back in 2013 Dutch put together a business plan and showed it to a small group of Bike-riding would-be investors who he hoped might be willing to put some seed money into this unlikely dream.
 The seed money grew into a small fund that helped find the location in Shoreditch, and from there 31 separate investors came together to form a group of petrolhead founders, providing skills, contacts and capital to launch the club.
 Almost all are dedicated bikers.
 All are passionate about automotive culture.
 After a 18 months of hard graft, it all came together.

 There is no single investor-owner behind the Bike Shed.
-The club, website and event businesses are autonomously run by Dutch, his wife Vikki and their friends and family, Ross, Gareth, Barney, Luke, Josh and now Stewart.
+The club, website and event businesses are autonomously run by Dutch, his wife Vikki and their friends and family, Ross, Gareth, Josh and Stewart.
 All of us are lifelong bikers, dedicated to creating the perfect space for all those interested in two wheels and adding to this growing new wave custom motorcycle community, which has now evolved into a proper Lifestyle motorcycle category.

 We sponsor and support other events and work as a close cooperative with other biking groups, clubs and businesses, supporting builders, riders and especially welcoming new people interested in getting on a bike.
 We also all ride every day, and many of us race, ride on trackdays, off-road, or have ridden some truly massive trans-continental trips.